Torreón massacre

 Torreón was the last major city to be taken by the Maderistas during the Mexican Revolution.
-When the government forces withdrew, the rebels entered the city in the early morning and, along with the local population, began a ten-hour massacre of the Chinese community.
-The event touched off a diplomatic crisis between Qing China and Mexico, with the former demanding 30 million pesos in reparation.
-At one point it was rumored that Qing China had even dispatched a warship to Mexican waters (the cruiser Hai Chi, which was anchored in Cuba at the time).
+When the government forces withdrew, the rebels entered the city early in the morning and, along with the local population, began a ten-hour massacre of the Chinese community.
+The event sparked a diplomatic crisis between Qing China and Mexico, with the former demanding 30 million pesos in reparations.
+At one point, it was rumored that Qing China had even dispatched a warship to Mexican waters (the cruiser Hai Chi, which was anchored in Cuba at the time).
 An investigation into the massacre concluded that it was an unprovoked act of racism.

 Background

 Chinese immigration to Mexico began as early as the 17th century, with a number settling in Mexico City, most of whom originated from Taishan, Guangdong, Qing China.
 Immigration increased when Mexican president Porfirio Díaz attempted to encourage foreign investment and tourism to boost the country's economy.
 The two countries signed a Treaty of Amity and Commerce in 1899; over time, the Chinese expatriates began to establish profitable businesses such as wholesale and retail groceries.
 By 1910, there were 13,200 Chinese immigrants in the country, many living in Baja California, Chihuahua, Coahuila, Sinaloa, Sonora, and Yucatán.

 Torreón was an attractive destination for immigrants at the turn of the nineteenth century.
 It was located at the intersection of two major railroads (the Mexican Central Railway and the Mexican International Railroad) and was proximate to the Nazas River, which irrigated the surrounding area, making it a suitable location for growing cotton.
-The Chinese probably began to arrive in Torreón during the 1880s or 1890s, at the same time that other immigrants were first recorded as coming to the city.
-By about 1900, 500 of the city's 14,000 residents were Chinese.
+The Chinese likely began to arrive in Torreón during the 1880s or 1890s, at the same time that other immigrants were first recorded as coming to the city.
+By approximately 1900, 500 of the city's 14,000 residents were Chinese.
 The Chinese community was easily the largest and most notable group of immigrants in the city.
 By 1903, it had formed the largest branch of the Baohuanghui (Protect the Emperor Society) in Mexico.

-On October 17, 1903, President Porfirio Diaz set up a commission to look at the impact of Chinese immigration to Mexico.
+On 17 October 1903, President Porfirio Diaz set up a commission to examine the impact of Chinese immigration to Mexico.
 The final 121-page report—published in 1911, written by José María Romero—established that Chinese immigration, whether at an individual or group level, was not to the greater benefit of Mexico.